Marcuuu/test-readme/README.md

 ### Equal Height

 You may have noticed that the height of the card are not the same if the length of the content is different.
-To fix this, you can add the <code>h-100 inty-flex inty-flex-column</code> classes to <code>card</code>.
+To fix this, you can add the `h-100 inty-flex inty-flex-column` classes to `card`.

 Note that **this does not work with the card with the animated card above.**